 No Hourly Legal Fees

-We believe that injured victims should have access to affordable and reliable legal representation.
+We believe that injured people should have access to affordable and reliable legal representation.
 That’s why we work on a contingency fee basis, meaning you never have to pay hourly legal fees.
 In fact, you won’t owe us anything unless we win for you!

 Tough Trial Lawyers

 After a parasailing accident or any kind of personal injury, you want to have an attorney on your side with experience.
 While the majority of these cases are settled outside of the courtroom, it’s important that your lawyer isn’t afraid to take your case to court, if needed.

 The threat of going to trial alone can sometimes push insurance companies to pay injured people the full amount of compensation they deserve.
 With over 30 years of combined experience, the team at Long & Long consists of tough trial lawyers who are ready to fight on your behalf.

 We understand that accidents happen in many different forms and, oftentimes, could have been prevented if safety procedures were followed.

 From parasailing to car accident injuries, every personal injury case is unique and, indeed, personal.
 For this reason, our office strives to provide every individual that walks through our door the personalized attention, care, and strong legal services that their situation demands.

 Knowing how dangerous parasailing can be, it is important to educate yourself and your loved ones about the ways to stay safe, especially if it is your first time.

 Listed below are a few safety tips to keep in mind before parasailing: